kiewskim/kiewskim.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, I'm Madi!
-I am currently a senior at Michigan State University, working towards a BS in Computer Science alongside studies in Game Design & Development, with a focus in art.
+I am currently a senior at Michigan State University working towards a BS in Computer Science.
+Additionally, I am pursuing the Game Design & Development minor with a focus in art.
 Throughout my time at MSU, I've engaged in several collaborative indie video game projects, which have significantly improved my technical and artistic skills.

-Outside of class, you will likely find me playing video games, doing colorguard, or baking.
+Outside of class, you will likely find me playing video games, practicing colorguard, or baking.